 Partners With Ethiopia is a U.S.-based 501(c)(3) nonprofit organization.
-Our board consists of long term sponsors of children in the programs we support.
+Our Federal EIN is 27-3355413.
+Our team consists of long term sponsors of children in the programs we support.

 Is This a Christian Organization?

-Partners With Ethiopia and Friends of Orphans and Vulnerable Children (FOVC) are faith-based initiatives, following the example and directive of Jesus to “care for the least of these,” “love orphans and widows in their distress,” and to see God’s “Kingdom come on earth as it is in Heaven.”
+Partners With Ethiopia and SHAPEthiopia (formerly FOVC) are faith-based initiatives, following the example and directive of Jesus to “care for the least of these,” “love orphans and widows in their distress,” and to see God’s “Kingdom come on earth as it is in Heaven.”
 As we focus on serving and building lasting relationships, we use that as a platform to share God’s love and His desire for us to know and be known by Him.
 However, we realize that faith is a personal choice that each individual must make for themselves.
 Regardless of their faith, we serve all children and do not require any child to adhere to the Christian faith in order to receive our services.
 In the same way we encourage you to join us (regardless of your faith) in the life-giving journey of loving and helping to care for others.